Current Transformer (CT) Cable Losses and Accuracy

 0.333V Output CT's

 0.333V output types usually found with USA based equipment such as Solar Edge, or also for inverters such as Fronius specify the maximum wire length acceptable for connection to the system.
-In many cases the wire is proved or had wired into the Current Sensor.
+In many cases the wire is provided or hard wired into the Current Sensor.